yichehnc/holbertonschool-higher_level_programming/python-hello_world/README.md

 ### Description
 First introduction to scripting in Python 3, and basic use of strings.

+Write a Python script that prints exactly `"Programming is like building a multilingual puzzle`, followed by a new line.
+* Use the function `print`

 File(s): [`2-print.py`](./2-print.py)

 Complete the provided source code in order to print the integer stored in the variable `number`, followed by `Battery street`, followed by a new line.